Tracardi/tracardi-api/manual/en/docs/flow/actions/update_hubspot_company_action.md

     * if you **haven't** got token:
       * redirect url - the redirect URL that was used when the user authorized your app.
 This must exactly match the redirect_url used when initiating the OAuth 2.0 connection.
-      * code - the code parameter returned to your redirect URL when the user authorized your app.
+      * code - the code parameter returned to your redirect UR when the user authorized your app.
 * is token got - please select true if you've got access token.
-If you select false and then make any operation to HubSpot with Tracardi, you should select true - in this case, you don't need to remember tokens - Tracardi will do it for you.
+* company id - id of a company you want to update.
 * properties - you can add properties for your contact.
 Remember to use field aliases from HubSpot.

 #### JSON configuration - example